grahamearley/FirestoreGoogleAppsScript/README.md

 In the Google online script editor, select the `Resources` menu item and choose `Libraries...`.
 In the "Add a library" input box, enter `MX2_NUfxVpaA1XPcZ_N-3wWb_Hp7BVbw3` and click "Add."
 Choose the most recent version number.

-## Quick start with a service account
+## Quick start
+#### Creating a service account
+The easiest way to use this library is to create a Google Service Account for your application and give it read/write access to your datastore.
+Giving a service account access to your datastore is like giving a access to a user's account, but this account is strictly used by your script, not by a person.

 Follow [these instructions](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount) (just the "Creating a service account" section) to obtain a service account email address and private key.
 Ensure you have given the account full read/write access to the Datastore scope.
 You can do this in the "Create a service account" window by selecting "Datastore" in the "Role" dropdown and choosing "Cloud Datastore Owner."

 After following these instructions, you'll have a JSON file with fields for `private_key` and `client_email`.
 Copy these into your Google Apps Script!

+#### Create a test document in Firestore from your script
 Now, with your service account client email address `email` and private key `key`, we will create a Firestore document with a field `name` with value `test!`.
 You will need your project ID to do this (we'll assume you've stored the ID in a variable called `projectId`).

 Let's encode these fields as a JSON object: